The Roots of Compassion: a 5-day Mindfulness & Compassion Practice Retreat

 Note that there is no public transportation all the way to Samish Island.

-And see also our carpool service for setting up ride shares.
+See our carpool service for setting up ride shares

 Samish Island "Campground" does not require camping.
 There are two types of cabins: rustic cabins, which are simple plywood cabins built in the 1950's - they have heat, beds, and share campground bathroom buildings; and e-cabins, which are modern motel-level buildings where two units share a bathroom.